Avdhut30/Live-Stock-Prediction-Using-ML/README.md

 Run the main script to obtain live data and make predictions.
 View the predicted stock prices and evaluation metrics.
 Contributing
 Feel free to contribute by submitting bug reports, feature requests, or even enhancements.
-Follow the standard GitHub flow for pull requests.
+Follow the standard GitHub flow for pull requests

-**License**

-This project is licensed under the MIT License.

 **Acknowledgments**